MAS 964: Expressive Typography and New Media

 Students’ projects ranged from experiments in HTML, creating website “books,” to activating typography with motion and color using a fairly new application at that time, Macromedia Director.
 The results opened up a lot of creative and sometimes very simple ways that typography in a computer medium can expose meanings and reveal new ways to look at literature.

-Many of the students have gone to impressive careers creating innovative design, like Peter Cho, Creative Director at Inkling, Ifung Lu of Guanxin, Elise Co of Aeolab, and Reed Kram of Kram/Weisshaar.
+Many of the students have gone to impressive careers creating innovative design, like Peter Cho, designer/coder and former Creative Director at Inkling, Ifung Lu of Guanxin, Elise Co of Aeolab, and Reed Kram of Kram/Weisshaar.

 I had used this same short story in my Advanced Typography class at RISD for several semesters.
 Students and projects there were equally as brilliant, but were not focused on new digital ways of reading.
 I have a few of these concrete books in storage.
 One day I’ll photograph them (one is a set of “X-ray plates” made of glass!) and find out where some of those stellar students have landed years later.